-What’s the difference between strains?
+What’s the difference between the indica and sativa strains?

 Everyone has a favorite strain of cannabis.
 Maybe it’s your go-to for watching a movie at home, or there’s a specific strain you like to smoke before heading outside and doing something active.
 But what causes these subtle differences in our perception and response to different strains of cannabis?
 Cannabis is an extremely complex plant with many different variables that can affect how each strain makes you feel.